 Sandy: I enjoyed aspects of the add-in, but don’t think I’m a convert just yet.
 Some of the features are really cool, but others are either:

-If you’re a PPT novice and want to improve your productivity, it’s a good bet to start with a quick access toolbar.
+If you’re a PowerPoint novice and want to improve your productivity, it’s a good bet to start with a quick access toolbar.
 This will help you create slides a lot more quickly, and it’s free.
 Make one yourself with all the features you use or download ours to get all of PowerPoint’s best bits.
+You can also download our own design add-in, BrightSlide.
+Read more about what BrightSlide can do here.

 Kate: I’d say that the add-in has a high price for what you get.
 PPT Productivity offer three core products*: Basic Tools, Productivity Tools, and Power Tools.
 The features I was excited about using – that aren’t already included in standard PowerPoint – are only available in the most expensive package.
 Also, there are no animation features, even though this is a big area that PowerPoint could use some extra help with.